The Local Area: Highlights

 If heading into central London is on your list of things to do in your spare time during the summer school - July is a great time of year to take advantage of the best that London has to offer:

-Outdoor Cinema: Take a picnic and enjoy some classic films under the stars at one of the Rooftop Film Club's venues.
+Outdoor Cinema: enjoy some classic films under the stars at one of the Rooftop Film Club's venues.

 Food: pop-up food stalls, restaurants and bars set up all over London in the summer.
 If it’s a traditional afternoon tea or a top cheap eat your looking for – London has an endless selection of great options to choose from.